Plain AI Daily

 If you use AI for real work, yes -- this is the current capability ceiling.
 If you use AI to draft emails and settle dinner-table debates, mostly no.

 Use Fable 5 if you are already a paying Claude subscriber doing substantial work: coding, long documents, financial analysis, or anything that previously fell apart in long sessions.
-Burn your included 50% allowance before July 7 and see whether the difference justifies credits afterward.
+If you are on Max, it is still included -- use up to 50% of your weekly limit on it at no extra cost.
+If you are on Pro or a standard Team seat and claimed the one-time $100 credit before it closed on August 2, spend that balance testing whether Fable 5 is worth paying for -- it expires September 17 either way.
 Stick with your current setup if you are a free user or casual chatter -- Claude's included models, Gemini's free tier, and ChatGPT remain excellent for everyday use, and our guide to which AI chatbot deserves your money covers the tradeoffs.

 And if the Stripe two-months-into-one-day number makes you nervous about your own job, that is a reasonable reaction with a more nuanced answer than the headline suggests -- we dig into it in which jobs AI can't replace in 2026.

 The bottom line: Fable 5 is the strongest AI model ordinary customers can currently buy, wrapped in the heaviest safety apparatus ever shipped with one.
-Paid Claude users should try it this week while it is included; everyone else loses nothing by waiting for the price and access to settle.
+Max subscribers keep it included; Pro and standard Team users now meter it against usage credits, and the $100 cushion credit that softened the switch closed to new claims on August 2, 2026.
+Everyone else loses nothing by waiting for the price and access to settle.

 Frequently Asked Questions